 US underwrites special projects that serve its educational purposes.
 One example was the Terry Anderson Radio Show, a weekly talk-radio show hosted by African-American immigration reform activist Terry Anderson broadcast over KRLA Radio in Los Angeles and carried live on thirty other radio stations across the country.
 Prior to Mr. Anderson’s death in 2010, the show attracted one of the largest audiences of any weekend radio talk show in the nation and was broadcast nationally over the Internet.
 In another example, US undertook the important task of documenting the history of the modern immigration reform movement by conducting a series of video interviews of individuals who have played critical roles on both sides of the immigration debate over the years.
 Some material was produced for specific media projects, but most was done simply to create an accurate historical record.
 Today, US has approximately 330 videotapes stored in digital format available to researchers as well as for other educational purposes.

 ProEnglish is a self-governing project of US that advocates for preserving English as our nation’s unifying national language by making it the official (but not the exclusive) language of government at all levels of government in the United States.
-Although legally and technically a project of US, ProEnglish is based in Arlington, Virginia, has its own board and staff, and conducts itself as if it were a separate entity.
+Although legally and technically a project of US, ProEnglish is based in Washington, DC, has its own board and staff, and conducts itself as if it were a separate entity.
 It raises and spends its own funds, which are segregated according to the principles of fund accounting.
 For financial and tax reporting purposes, however, ProEnglish’s operations are consolidated and reported with those of US.

 Foreign Policy Association’s Great Decisions Series

 US sponsors this annual educational series in the Petoskey, Michigan area.